fva-net/rexs-api-cpp/README.md

 ```
 First you add components and attributes to the model.
 The last added component or attribute are the so called active component or attribute.
 All following method calls always affect the currently active component or attribute.
 The same is true for relations.
 Attributes need real C++ types as values.

 If all necessary components have been added, you can start to add relations that reference these components via unique string ids.
 Alternatively, you can also use automatically generated ids that can be retrieved from the model builder after adding a component.
-You have to specify the correct roles for a specifc relation type.
+You have to specify the correct roles for a specific relation type.
 The model builder will check all components, attributes, and relations against the chosen REXS database model version and will throw exceptions on any error in order to guarantee the construction of a standard compliant model.

 ## Save a REXS Model to a File